Award Description

 The nominee must:

-- Have made original and noteworthy recent contributions to the advancement of autonomic regulation in all aspects of the discipline.
+- Have made original, noteworthy, and innovative recent contributions to the advancement of autonomic regulation in all aspects of the discipline.

-Research impact, participation in APS or other autonomic-related societies, dissemination of knowledge through writings and conferences, mentoring of investigators within the autonomic community and other related activities.
+Research impact, participation in APS or other autonomic-related societies, dissemination of knowledge through writings and conferences, mentoring of investigators within the autonomic community and other related activities will be considered when selecting a lecturer.
 Prior recipients of the award are not eligible for re-nomination, but prior years’ nominees are welcome and encouraged to resubmit.

 Criteria

-- Two or more letters of recommendation from NCAR members (primary or secondary affiliation) that highlight the nominee's accomplishments toward the award.
+- Two or more letters of recommendation from NCAR members that highlight the nominee's accomplishments.

 - The nominee's curriculum vitae.

-The awardee will present a 45-minutes lecture with a Q&A session and will actively participate in NCAR functions at the American Physiology Summit.
-They will be required to submit a review article to the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology on a topic related to their lecture and be recognized at the NCAR Section Reception and Business Meeting.
+The awardee will present a 30-minute lecture followed by a Q&A session and will actively participate in NCAR Section functions at the American Physiology Summit.
+They will be required to submit a review article to the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology on a topic related to their lecture.
+In person attendance at the NCAR Section reception and business meeting is required.

 Applications are only accepted via online submission.